Norovirus Prevention and Treatment

 Conclusion

 If your child gets norovirus, watch their hydration status closely.
-Offer plenty of rest and gradually introduce fluids like Pedialyte® and then bland, easy foods as described above.
+Offer plenty of rest, gradually introduce fluids like Pedialyte® and then bland, easy foods as described above.
 Clean with hand washing and a diluted bleach solution when possible.
 Be prepared for other family members to catch it, as it's very contagious, and even with the best hygiene and prevention practices, this is a tricky one to beat.

 The following references were used to compile this information: